tapfortap/Documentation/iOSAPIReference.md

 ### Overview

-This class is responsible for downloading and showing appWall ads.
+This class is responsible for downloading and showing app walls.

 ### Special Considerations

-Always be sure that an appWall is ready to be shown by either using the callbacks or by using the isReadyToShow method.
-Failure to do so may cause an ad to be shown at unexpected or undersireable times due to network connectivity.
+Always be sure that an app wall is ready to be shown by either using the callbacks or by using the isReadyToShow method.
+Failure to do so may cause an ad to be shown at unexpected or undersireable times due to network latency.

 ### Methods

 #### + (TFTAppWall *)appWall;

-Creates and starts loading an appWall
+Creates and starts loading an app wall

 **Return Value**

-  - TFTAppWall - A new instance of AppWall.
+  - _TFTAppWall_ - A new instance of TFTAppWall.

 ---

 #### + (TFTAppWall *)appWallWithDelegate:(id<TFTAppWallDelegate>) delegate;

-Creates and starts loading an appWall with the provided listener.
+Creates a new instance of TFTAppWall and starts loading an app wall using the provided delgate.

 **Parameters**